funkia/hareactive/README.md

 combine(firstStream, secondStream);
 ```

-You can also combine more than two streams.
+You can similarly combine any number of streams:

 ```js
 combine(firstStream, secondStream, thirdStream, etcStream);
 ```

-#### How do do I combine two behaviors?
+#### How do I combine two behaviors?

 Behaviors always have a current value.
 So to combine them you will
 have to specify how to turn the two values from the two behaviors into